maxdiluca/virtualrealitylab/content/authors/Ciel_Xu/_index.md

 ---
 # Display name
-title: Diar Karim
+title: Ciel Xu

 # Username (this should match the folder name)
 authors:
-- Diar_Karim
+- Ciel_Xu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role:  Post-doctoral Research Fellow
+role:  Volunteer Research Assistant

 # Organizations/Affiliations
 organizations: